meng-ucalgary/seng-637-assignment-3/Assignment3-ReportTemplate.md

 ## Introduction

-In Assignment 3, Group 5 will explore coverage tools and its involvement in software testing.
-We will first explore the different coverage tools that is suggested for analyzing coverage metrics, and then looking at analyzing coverage manually.
+In this assignment, we will explore coverage tools and its involvement in software testing.
+We will first explore the different coverage tools that is suggested for analyzing coverage metrics, and then we will be looking at analyzing coverage manually.

-Lastly, we will look at how to use the coverage tool (EclEmma) to help us improve the test cases that we have developed from assignment 2.
+Lastly, we will look at how to use the coverage tool (EclEmma) to help us improve the test cases that we have developed in Assignment 2.

 ## Video demo